Personal profile

 Personal Statement

-I am PI on the AHRC-NERC funded project British Colonialism, Marine Sciences, & Fisheries Governance: Lessons from Lake Malawi in the Mid-Twentieth Century.
-This project explores the development of two distinctive fisheries management regimes in Lake Malawi in the mid-twentieth century; one imposed by the British colonial government and the other by Chief Msosa, who implemented a new chief-regulated fishery in Mbenje Island.
-This provides a unique opportunity to explore the principles and ideologies underpinning these regimes, considering how colonial fisheries management embedded specific values based on dominant ‘scientific’ principles that neglected and subjugated local knowledge and socio-economic realities in comparison to a chief-regulated fishery grounded in community norms and practices.
+• Lessons from Lake Malawi, an AHRC-funded project, examining the parallel development of two distinctive fisheries management regimes in Lake Malawi in the mid-twentieth century; one imposed by the British colonial government and the other by Chief Msosa, who implemented a new chief-regulated fishery in Mbenje Island.
+This provided a unique opportunity to explore the principles, ideologies, and ongoing legacies of these management regimes.

 Across this research, I am interested in how marine governance was viewed, applied, and contested in localities and how this, in turn, not only influenced and transformed local engagement and attitudes to marine spaces, but also influenced the approaches of imperial polities towards coastal jurisdiction.

-I am a co-founder of The Problem of Piracy Network, a board member of the Centre for Port and Maritime History (University of Liverpool, Liverpool John Moores University, and the Maritime Museum Liverpool), and a co-opted council member of the Economic and Social History Society of Scotland.
+I am a co-founder of The Problem of Piracy Network, a trustee of the British Commission for Maritime History, a board member of the Centre for Port and Maritime History, and a Fellow of the Royal Historical Society.

 Books